Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - The Dolphins rack up 21.8 more yards per game (310.5) than the Panthers allow per outing (288.7).

-- In games that Miami piles up over 288.7 yards, the team is 4-2 against the spread and 2-4 overall.
+- In games that Miami picks up over 288.7 yards, the team is 4-2 against the spread and 2-4 overall.

-- The Dolphins have turned the ball over 19 times this season, six more turnovers than the Panthers have forced (13).
+- This year the Dolphins have turned the ball over 19 times, six more than the Panthers' takeaways (13).

 Home and road insights